cpaniaguam/dsa201f21/project/Readme.md

 - All work must be produced using R in RStudio.

 ## Presentation
-- A presentation of your analysis is required (15 to 20 minutes including questions) on the last day of classes.
+- A presentation of your analysis is required (10-15 minutes including questions) on the last day of classes.
-- Neatness, coherency, and clarity will count.
+- Neatness, coherence, and clarity will count.

 ## Data